Get

 1. Do Dogs Have Lips?

 You will be forgiven if you think that dogs don’t really have lips.
-At first glance, it is not apparent if dogs have lips or not.
-Dogs do have lips but they are different from human lips.
+At first glance, it’s not obvious.
+But yes, dogs do have lips—they just look different from human lips.
 A common feature of dog and human lips is that they form a single continuous circle around the outside of the mouth.
-Apart from that, however, the lips of dogs are very different to the lips of humans.
+Apart from that, however, the lips of dogs are very different from the lips of humans.

 Dogs’ jaws are obviously different from human jaws, so their lips are also different.
 Cheek capacity is also an obvious difference between the two species; humans have large cheek pockets whereas dogs have very little cheek capacity.